drufball/yosai/_drafts/intrigue.md

 "Yes, but not much more.
 I won't be able to heal us anymore."

-Moto looked briefly at the blood covering Keta's arms.
-The wound in his own shoulder was bad too.
-There wasn't any other choice.
-If they made it out, they could bind their wounds until Keta recovered enough to heal them.
+Moto looked at the blood covering Keta's arms.
+The wound in his own shoulder was bad, not too mention his head from the fall earlier.
+But there wasn't any other choice.
+If they made it out, they could bind their wounds until Keta recovered to heal them.

-"We'll have to take a risk then.
-On my mark we're going to charge toward the boy.
+"We'll have to risk it.
+On my mark we're charging toward the boy.
 We have to reach him.
 Ignore everything else.
 Once we get him, I need you to pump me up with one blast.
-Then when I say so, use the second burst to jump as high as you possibly can."
+When I say so, use the second burst to jump as high as you possibly can."

 Keta nodded, no sign of doubt on his face.
 "I will be ready."

 "As _high_ as you can.
 Go!"

-Keta took off without hesitation, angling low as he ran.
-The shapeling's body rocked sideways as he shouldered past a spider.
-Moto kept as close as he could, ignoring the pain as a spider's fangs raked down his back.
-As he ran, Moto pulled one of Seiko's spheres from his pouch.
+Keta took off, angling low as he ran.
+His body rocked sideways as he shouldered past a spider.
+Moto kept as close as he could, ignoring the pain as fangs raked down his back.
+He pulled one of Seiko's spheres from his pouch.

 They reached the center and Moto turned, pressing his back against Keta.
 He waited until the shapeling had the boy in his arms.
 "Hit me!"

 Fire spread along Moto's back.
 It flared down his limbs and filled him with strength.
-It was almost too much to bear, like he was being burned from the inside out.
+It was almost too much to bear, like he was burning from the inside out.

-If he wanted to force the spiders away, he had to throw stones.
-But he couldn't sense his targets while attacking at the same time.
-So he did what Iruka taught him to.
+They were focused on keeping the spiders away.
+But that forced him to choose between throwing stones or sensing the spiders.
+Offense or defense.
+So he did what Iruka taught him.
 He changed his goal.

-Moto reached out, broad like he was sensing.
-No need for precision if he grabbed hold of everything.
-Then, with fire coursing through his veins, he pulled the world inside himself.
+He reached out, broad like he was sensing.
+No need to know where they were if he grabbed hold of everything.
+Then, with fire coursing through his veins, Moto pulled the world inside himself.

-Even reinforced by Keta's power, it felt like Moto was being ripped apart.
+Even reinforced by Keta's flame, he thought he might be ripped apart.
 The entire cave groaned and stuttered.
-A loud _crack_ sounded somewhere beneath his feet.
-Keta groaned involuntarily as we was pressed flat against Moto.
+A loud _crack_ sounded beneath their feet.
+Keta groaned involuntarily as he was pressed flat against Moto.

 Then four large, invisible masses were crashing through the air, out of control.

 Moto released the pull before it really did rip him apart.
 He dropped Seiko's sphere.
 "Jump!"

-Another wave of heat, this time outside Moto's body, as Keta wrapped his arm around Moto's waist.
+Another wave of heat as Keta wrapped his arm around Moto's waist.
 The world lurched as they shot towards the ceiling.
-A heavy crunch sounded as the spiders collided where Moto had been standing.
+A heavy crunch sounded where they had been standing.
 Moto reached out and pulled the switch.

 The spiders were visible for a fraction of a second before the explosion ripped through them.

-The spiders absorbed most of the bomb snap's detonation, but a concussive wave of spider guts still crashed into them from below.
+A concussive wave of spider guts crashed into them from below.
 Moto felt the boy jerk violently beside him.
-He looked over in alarm, afraid that shrapnel from the blast had struck the kid.
-But he seemed unhurt as he hung, limp and unconscious in Keta's arm.
+He looked over in alarm, but the kid seemed unhurt as he hung, limp and unconscious, in Keta's arm.

 Moto pulled against the ceiling to slow their fall.
-Keta absorbed the rest of the impact in a crouch.
+Keta absorbed the rest, landing in a crouch.
 They stood in a small crater, covered in grime and their own blood.
 Laughing in disbelief, Keta pulled Moto close and kissed him.
 "Amazing!"

-Moto gave himself a moment's enjoyment, then pulled back.
-"We're not out of the woods yet."
-He turned back toward the cavern entrance overhead, where the approaching sounds had reached a crescendo.
+Moto allowed himself a moment's pleasure, then pulled back.
+"We're not out of it yet."
+He turned toward the cavern entrance overhead.
+The approaching sounds were loud now.

 His body felt like it had been trampled by a horse.
 Every muscle felt like lead.
 Keta was tapped out too.
-If it was more jorogumo, he could try to pull a few off the wall.
+If it was more jorogumo, he could pull a few off the wall.
 Maybe the fall would disable them.
 But then they would have to run.

-Moto's heart sank as he watched a mob of black, alien legs curling around the edge of the cave.
-He reached up, getting ready to pull as many as he could, but before he could act he was hit by a heavy _whoomph_ as air was forced through the tunnel and into the cavern.
-The spiders at the entrance were thrown to the far wall, their bodies breaking against the far stone.
+Moto's heart sank as a mob of black, alien legs curled around the edge of the tunnel.
+But before he could act there was a heavy _whoomph_ as air was forced into the cavern.
+The spiders at the entrance were thrown to the far wall, their bodies breaking against the stone.

-Fumi came racing after them, swan diving through the entrance.
-She did a flip in the air and landed in a crouch, air rushing out around her to cushion the fall.
+Fumi followed, swan diving through the entrance.
+She did a flip in the air and landed in a crouch in front of Keta, air rushing out to cushion the fall.
 "Don't worry.
 I'll take it from here."
 She paused for effect, then stood and looked around.
-She seemed to deflate as she saw the dead spiders littering the floor.
+She deflated when she saw the dead spiders littering the floor.
 "Oh, never mind."

-Keta gave her a kind look.
-"It was a wonderful entrance, at least."

 "Hey!
 You kids got the smaller kid?"
-Iruka stood at the ledge, shouting to them over her shoulder.
-The blade snap whirred around her body as she shot it back into the tunnel repeatedly.
+Iruka stood at the ledge, shouting over her shoulder.
+The blade snap whirred around her as she shot it into the tunnel repeatedly.
 "Great.
-Instead of showing off how about we get out of here?"
+I'm sure the spiders thought your flip was very cool, but maybe lets focus on not dying?"

+Keta gave Fumi a kind look.
+"It was a wonderful entrance."

 <br />